ESG vs. EHS: What’s the Difference?

 EHS stands for Environment, Health, and Safety.
 This framework focuses on safeguarding workplace health and safety, protecting public welfare, and reducing environmental harm.
 EHS programmes aim to help businesses comply with environmental regulations, identify and manage workplace hazards, and limit negative environmental impact.
 Each component of EHS plays a unique role.

-The Environment aspect of EHS covers regulatory compliance across a range of areas such as managing carbon emissions, controlling ambient air quality, conserving energy and water, and managing waste responsibly.
+The environmental aspect of EHS covers regulatory compliance across a range of areas, such as managing carbon emissions, controlling ambient air quality, conserving energy and water, and managing waste responsibly.
 It encompasses both legal obligations and voluntary measures that allow organisations to minimise their ecological footprint, aligning with environmental standards to reduce pollution and waste.

 Health, on the other hand, focuses on safeguarding the well-being of employees and the wider community.
 Through procedures, best practices, and constant monitoring, health standards within EHS address critical concerns such as disease prevention, management of hazardous materials, and ensuring community access to clean water.
 By implementing these measures, organisations create safe environments that not only protect employees but also enhance public safety.